Together We Make the Community Better

 City codes and ordinances have been created to protect the health, safety, and quality of life for the citizens of Schertz.
 If there is a problem property in your neighborhood, call 311.

-The Marshal’s Office does not enforce deed restrictions or covenants.
+Code Officers do not enforce deed restrictions or covenants.
 These are civil processes and not enforceable by the City unless they are violations of our City ordinance.

 Common Code Violations